-It is clear, for example, that during childhood we begin to become familiar with our surroundings, and as that process develops we become more efficient at making sense of it.
+It is clear, for example, that during early childhood we begin to become familiar with our surroundings, and as that process develops we become more efficient at making sense of it.
 As time goes on, it involves less effort to recognise features and so the more quickly we apply that familiarity next time around.

 How we see objects and extract meaning from a scene may depend on what we are doing with the things before us and whether we are carrying out a familiar task.
 In another case, faced with something unfamiliar, we may scan an array of barely recognisable objects and ask ourselves questions about what things are and whether they relate to the task at hand.
 Riding a bicycle might provide a good example in the first case whilst lifting the bonnet of a car for the first time to check the oil could apply in the second.